3-connected Reduction for Regular Graph Covers: Planar Graphs

 \subsection{Automorphism Groups of 3-connected Planar Graphs}

-We review some well-known properties of planar graphs and their automorphism groups.
-These strong properties are based on Whitney's Theorem~\cite{whitney} stating that a 3-connected graph has a unique embedding into the sphere.
-This together with the well-known fact that polyhedral graphs are exactly 3-connected planar graphs implies that the automorphism groups of such graphs coincide with the automorphism groups of the associated polyhedra~\cite{mani}.
+We review geometric properties of automorphism groups of 3-connected planar graphs.
+By Whitney Theorem~\cite{whitney1932congruent}, 3-connected planar graphs have unique embeddings onto the sphere up to a homeomorphism.
+This is strengthen by Mani Theorem~\cite{mani1971automorphismen} stating that the unique embedding can be realised on the sphere such that all automorphisms of the graph correspond to isometries of the underlying sphere.
+Using these properties, we describe possible automorphism groups of planar atoms and primitive graphs.

-\heading{Spherical Groups.} A group is \emph{spherical} if it is the group of the symmetries of a tiling of the sphere.
-The first class of spherical groups are the subgroups of the automorphism groups of the platonic solids, i.e., $\gS_4$ for the tetrahedron, $\gC_2 \times \gS_4$ for the cube and the octahedron, and $\gC_2 \times \gA_5$ for the dodecahedron and the icosahedron; see Fig.~\ref{fig:platonic_solids}.
+\heading{Spherical Groups.} A group is \emph{spherical} if it is the group of the isometries of a (finite) tiling of the sphere.
+The first class of spherical groups are the subgroups of the automorphism groups of the platonic solids.
+Their automorphism groups are isomorphic to $\gS_4$ for the tetrahedron, $\gS_4 \times \gC_2$ for the cube and the octahedron, and $\gA_5 \times \gC_2$ for the dodecahedron and the icosahedron; see Fig.~\ref{fig:platonic_solids}.
 Table~\ref{tab:number_of_subgroups} shows the number of conjugacy classes of subgroups of these three groups.
-Note that conjugate subgroups $\Gamma$ determine isomorphic quotients $G / \Gamma$.
-The second class of spherical groups is formed by the infinite families $\gC_n$, $\gD_n$, $\gC_n \times \gC_2$, and $\gD_n \times \gC_2$.
+Note that conjugate semiregular subgroups $\Gamma$ determine isomorphic quotients $G / \Gamma$ of the one-skeletons.
+The second class of spherical groups is formed by four infinite families $\gC_n$, $\gD_n$, $\gC_n \times \gC_2$, and $\gD_n \times \gC_2$, $n\geq 2$.
+All they act as groups of automorphisms of $n$-sided prisms.

-\heading{Automorphisms of a Map.} A map $\calM$ is a 2-cell embedding of a graph $G$ onto a surface $S$.
-For the purpose of this paper, $S$ is either the sphere or the projective plane.
-A \emph{rotation} at a vertex is a cyclic ordering of the edges incident with the vertex.
-When working with abstract maps, they can be viewed as graphs endowed with rotations at every vertex.
-An \emph{angle} is a triple $(v,e,e')$ where $v$ is a vertex, and $e$ and $e'$ are two incident edges which are consecutive in the rotation at $v$ or in the inverse rotation at $v$.

-An automorphism of a map is an automorphism of the graph which preserves the angles; in other words the rotations are preserved.
-With the exception of paths and cycles, $\Aut(\calM)$ is a subgroup of $\Aut(G)$.
-In general these two groups might be very different.
-For instance, the star $S_n$ has $\Aut(S_n) = \gS_n$, but for any map $\calM$ of $S_n$ we just have $\Aut(\calM) = \gD_n$.
-If $\calM$ is drawn on the sphere, then $\Aut(\calM)$ is isomorphic to one of the spherical groups~\cite{gross_tucker,coxeter}.